-Misperception 1: Sustainable, responsible, and impact investing (SRI) results in lower returns.
+Misperception 1: Sustainable investing results in lower returns.

-Misperception 2: SRI investing includes only negative screening.
+Misperception 2: Sustainable investing includes only negative screening.

-One is ESG incorporation, which considers environmental, community, other societal or corporate governance (ESG) criteria in investment analysis and portfolio construction.
+One is ESG incorporation, which considers environmental, community, other societal or corporate governance (ESG) criteria in investment decision-making and portfolio construction.
 ESG incorporation can be accomplished in numerous ways:

-- Positive/best-in-class: Investment in sectors, companies or projects selected for positive ESG performance relative to industry peers.
+- Positive/best-in-class screening: Investment in sectors, companies or projects selected for positive ESG performance relative to industry peers.
 This also includes avoiding companies that do not meet certain ESG performance thresholds.

 - Negative/exclusionary screening: The exclusion from a fund or plan of certain sectors or companies involved in activities deemed unacceptable or controversial.

-- Impact investing: Targeted investments, typically made in private markets, aimed at solving social or environmental problems.
+- Impact investing: Targeted investments aimed at solving social or environmental problems.